-Section 172 statement introduced by the Companies (Miscellaneous Reporting) Regulations 2018 requires directors to explain how they have taken into consideration the interests of stakeholders in their decision making.
+Section 172 of the Companies Regulations 2018 requires directors to explain how they have taken into consideration the interests of stakeholders in their decision making.
 The directors continue to have regard to the interests of the Company's shareholders and other stakeholders, including the impact of its activities on the community, the environment, and the Company's reputation, when making decisions.